|147C.05||Scope of practice.|

 (3) late fees;

-The board may prorate the initial annual license fee.
-All licensees are required to pay the full fee upon license renewal.
+Subd.
+2. Proration of fees.
+The board may prorate the initial annual registration fee.
+All registrants are required to pay the full fee upon registration renewal.

-An application for license renewal submitted after the deadline must be accompanied by a late fee in addition to the required fees.
+Subd.
+3. Penalty fee for late renewals.
+An application for registration renewal submitted after the deadline must be accompanied by a late fee in addition to the required fees.

 Official Publication of the State of Minnesota